bloxberg-org/NetworkSpec/README.md

 To join the bloxberg network after installing parity:

 1. Change the account section in exampleNode.toml to your node address and password to unlock the account.
-Also change the engine_signer section with your validator address.
+Change the engine_signer section with your validator address.
+Also, change the nat parameter under [network] to your external IP.
 2. Launch parity with ‘parity --tracing on –config exampleNode.toml’.
 This will throw an error because the account doesn’t exist but will generate the folder structure.
 3. Add your keystore (UTC file) to ./bloxbergData/exampleNode/keys/Bloxberg
 4. Upon parity launch, it will also generate an enode address to download the blockchain.
 Add this address to bootnodes.txt file